caetano-dev/MicroBlog/README.md

+# MicroBlog - WIP

-# A microblogging platform in Go.
+A microblogging web application built with Go.